Claus1/unigui/README.md

 ```
 The 'changed' table handler accept the selected row number or id as a value.

-'edit' handler called when the user switch edit mode. it is optional and has signature edit(table_, edit_mode_now) where the second parameter says is the table editing now or not.
+'editing' handler called when the user switch the table edit mode. it is optional and has signature ediingt(table_, edit_mode_now) where the second parameter says is the table editing now or not.

 #### Refererences ####
 Unigui support a special mechanism for handling inner reference events.
 They are useful in table fields and shared blocks.
 If a string in a table field started from @ then it considered as a reference.
 If the user clicks such field in non-edit mode then Unigui generates reference event, which comes to dispatch function of its containters.
 First look at its block, if not found than in the screen, if not again User.dispatch will be called, which can be redefined for such cases.
 Any handler can return Reference(element_that_generated_the_event, the_event_value).